Jerry Grote

-Gerald Wayne Grote (born October 6, 1942) is an American former professional baseball player.
-He played the majority of his Major League Baseball career as a catcher for the New York Mets, catching every inning of the franchise's first two World Series appearances, and would appear in two more World Series for the Los Angeles Dodgers.
-He was a two-time All-Star for the National League and is regarded as one of the best defensive catchers of his era.
+Gerald Wayne Grote (October 6, 1942 – April 7, 2024) was an American professional baseball catcher.
+He played in Major League Baseball from 1963 through 1981 for the Houston Colt .45s, New York Mets, Los Angeles Dodgers, and Kansas City Royals.

+After playing for Houston from 1963 to 1964, Grote played for the Mets from 1966 to 1977.
+With the Mets, he was a two-time All-Star player and was a member of the team that became known as the Miracle Mets for their upset victory over the Baltimore Orioles in the 1969 World Series.
+He finished his career with the Dodgers in 1977 and 1978 and the Royals and Dodgers in 1981.
+Grote was considered to be one of the best defensive catchers of his era.
+He was inducted into the New York Mets Hall of Fame in 1992.

 Early life

-Grote was raised in San Antonio, Texas.
+Grote was born on October 6, 1942, and was raised in San Antonio, Texas.
 When he was ten years old, he and his family were caught in an F-4 tornado.
-His mother, father and two sisters made it to safety, however, he lost his grandmother in the storm.
-Grote attended Douglas MacArthur High School, where he played on the baseball team as a pitcher, catcher and third baseman.
+His mother, father, and two sisters made it to safety, however, his grandmother died in the storm.

+Grote attended Douglas MacArthur High School, where he played on the baseball team as a pitcher, catcher, and third baseman.
 As a high school pitcher, he threw a no-hitter and a one hitter.
-Grote played for Trinity University in 1962, and led the Tigers in batting average (.413), home runs (five), RBI (19), runs (29), and hits (31).
+Grote attended Trinity University in 1962, and played college baseball for the Trinity Tigers.
+He led the Tigers in batting average (.413), home runs (five), runs batted in (RBIs; 19), runs scored (29), and hits (31).